dotnet/orleans-docs/src/docs/grains/reentrancy.md

 await evenGrain.IsEven(2);
 ```

 The above code calls `IEvenGrain.IsEven(2)`, which calls `IOddGrain.IsOdd(1)`, which calls `IEvenGrain.IsEven(0)`, which returns `true` back up the call chain to the client.
 Without call chain reentrancy, the above code will result in a deadlock when `IOddGrain` calls `IEvenGrain.IsEven(0)`.
-With call chain reentrancy, however, the call is allowed to proceed as it is deemed to be the intention of the developer.
+However, with call chain reentrancy, the call is allowed to proceed, as it is deemed to be the intention of the developer.

 This behavior can be disabled by setting `SchedulingOptions.AllowCallChainReentrancy` to `false`.
 For example: